Ward No. 62, Kolkata Municipal Corporation: Geography

 The ward is served by Park Street and Taltala police stations of Kolkata Police.

-Tollygunge Womens police station has jurisdiction over all the police districts in the South Division, i.e. Park Street, Shakespeare Sarani, Alipore, Hastings, Maidan, Bhowanipore, Kalighat, Tollygunge, Charu Market, New Alipur and Chetla.
+Tollygunge Women's police station has jurisdiction over all the police districts in the South Division, i.e. Park Street, Shakespeare Sarani, Alipore, Hastings, Maidan, Bhowanipore, Kalighat, Tollygunge, Charu Market, New Alipur and Chetla.

 Taltala Women police station covers all police districts under the jurisdiction of the Central division i.e. Bowbazar, Burrabazar, Girish Park, Hare Street, Jorasanko, Muchipara, New Market, Taltala and Posta.

 Demographics

 As per the 2011 Census of India, Ward No. 62, Kolkata Municipal Corporation, had a total population of 34,832, of which 18,736 (54%) were males and 16,096 (46%) were females.
 Population below 6 years was 3,395.
 The total number of literates in Ward No. 62 was 27,049 (86.04% of the population over 6 years).

 Kolkata is the second most literate district in West Bengal.
 The literacy rate of Kolkata district has increased from 53.0% in 1951 to 86.3% in the 2011 census.